-• Marine Corps Air Station Cherry Point (Craven County, North Carolina)
+2.5.2.2.5 Marine Corps Air Station Cherry Point (Craven County, North Carolina)

 Marine Corps Air Station (MCAS) Cherry Point has been suggested as potential siting location due to the presence of the Marine Corps' Electronic Attack community.
 However, that community operates the EA-6B Prowler aircraft, which has very little commonality with the Growler and therefore would not offer synergies in maintenance or training.
 Even if co-location with the Marine Corps Electronic Attack community offered benefits, they would not be long-lived as the Marine Corps will retire the EA-6B and its electronic attack mission by the end of 2019.
-Any surplus infrastructure capacity that would have existed at MCAS Cherry Point due to the phase out of the Marine Corps' existing Electronic Attack community would be subsumed by the imminent home basing of U.S. Marine Corps F-35B Lightning II aircraft.
+Any surplus infrastructure capacity that would have existed at MCAS Cherry Point due to the phase out of the Marine Corps' existing Electronic Attack community (approximately 20 legacy EA-6B aircraft) would be subsumed by the imminent home basing of eight squadrons of U.S. Marine Corps F-35B Lightning II aircraft (128 aircraft) to replace 68 AV-88 Harrier aircraft at MCAS Cherry Point.
 Finally, MCAS Cherry Point does not have an OLF for fixed-wing aircraft, which would be critical for FCLP, and one is not located within a reasonable distance except for NALF Fentress, which is, as noted above, already taxed to meet current FCLP demands from NAS Oceana.
-Constructing a new OLF would result in new, significantly adverse impacts to the surrounding environment.
+Constructing a new OLF would result in new, significant impacts to the surrounding environment.

-In summation, other than Ault Field, no other location in the contiguous U.S. has the facilities and functions to support the Electronic Attack mission or offers the operational benefits associated with single-siting the community.
+In summation, other than Ault Field, no other Navy location in the contiguous U.S. has the facilities and functions to support the Electronic Attack mission or offers the operational benefits associated with single siting the community.

-2.4.3 Conducting FCLP Elsewhere
+2.5.3 Conducting FCLP Elsewhere